jordanisaacs/snowfalldb/notes.md

 > it's that signal registering sets SA_RESTORER which the kernel sets as the return address for the signal handler stack,
 > and im pretty sure libcs just have their sigaction etc always set SA_RESTORER to their sigreturn trampoline

-Rather than using `longjmp`, restore the `jmp_buf` into `sigcontext`.
+Do not need to care about the trampoline because not using libc.
+At least in musl, the `SA_RESTORER` function is just the `sigreturn` syscall.
+It is not necessary to call `sigreturn` from a signal.
+It seems that the handler is not called if no `SA_RESTORER` is provided so just do it like musl with a single call to `sigreturn`.

 #### Userfaultfd

 `man 2 userfaultd`

 File descriptor that handles page faults in user space.
-Alternative to signal handling and setjmp + sigcontext.
+This is not suitable for our use case of optimistic reads because it is meant for page fault handling.
+The userfaultfd is polled from a second thread.
+When a fault occurs the faulting thread goes to sleep.
+The userfaultfd reader is expected to load the page in.
+This is not what we want as we need to accept the fault and jump out of the read (a non-local goto).

 ## Index